 Vista Virtual School offers over 300 courses in the elementary, junior high and senior high levels.

 Are you curious what your online course will look like once you are registered in your course?
 View the following walk-through of your online course!

 Elementary and junior high students receive print courses with paper lesson modules and assignment booklets.
 All elementary courses are in print format, whereas junior high courses can be offered in online or print formats.

-Senior high and adult courses involve downloading and printing assignments/modules (either from the Student Information System (SIS)/Moodle or a Google Doc), then uploading them to Moodle for assessment.
+Senior high and adult online and print courses are very similar.
+However, the print courses may involve downloading PDFs and printing assignments and/or lesson modules, then uploading tje assignments to Moodle for assessment.
 Textbooks and additional reading materials are not available online.